gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 // context in gatsby-node.js.
 //
 // All GraphQL queries in Gatsby are run at build-time and
-// loaded as plain JSON files so have zero client cost. export const pageQuery = ` query PostPage($id: String!) {
+// loaded as plain JSON files so have no client cost. export const pageQuery = ` query PostPage($id: String!) {
     # Select the post which equals this id.